dotnet/docs/docs/core/whats-new/dotnet-9/libraries.md

 ### Collection lookups with spans

 In high-performance code, spans are often used to avoid allocating strings unnecessarily, and lookup tables with types like <xref:System.Collections.Generic.Dictionary%602> and <xref:System.Collections.Generic.HashSet%601> are frequently used as caches.
-However, it's been challenging to use these types together, as there was no safe, built-in mechanism for doing lookups on these types with spans.
-Now with the new `allows ref struct` feature in C# 13 and new features on these collection types in .NET 9, it's possible to perform these kinds of lookups.
+However, there has been no safe, built-in mechanism for doing lookups on these collection types with spans.
+With the new `allows ref struct` feature in C# 13 and new features on these collection types in .NET 9, it's now possible to perform these kinds of lookups.

 The following example demonstrates using <xref:System.Collections.Generic.Dictionary%602.GetAlternateLookup?displayProperty=nameWithType>.